HumanCellAtlas/dcp-community/charters/DataProcessingPipelines/charter.md

 ### Pipeline Creation

 * Scoping or review of scoping for new pipelines
-* Suggesting, but not selection of, new standardized pipelines for the HCA DCP
+* Proposing, but not selection of, new standardized pipelines for the HCA DCP
 * Creating all standardized HCA pipelines and documenting them
 * Reviewing, onboarding, and potentially creating community pipelines
 * Reviewing community tools for use in data processing pipelines